USGS-CMG/stglib/README.md

 # stglib - Process data from a variety of oceanographic instrumentation

-This module contains code to process data from a variety of oceanographic instrumentation, consistent with the procedures of the Sediment Transport Group at the USGS Woods Hole Coastal and Marine Science Center.
+This package contains code to process data from a variety of oceanographic instrumentation, consistent with the procedures of the Sediment Transport Group at the USGS Woods Hole Coastal and Marine Science Center.

-Currently, this module has at least partial support for:
+Currently, this package has at least partial support for:

 - Nortek Aquadopp profilers, in mean-current and wave-burst modes
 - RBR d|wave pressure sensors